Schutzkorps: History

 The Annexation crisis of 1908–09 erupted on 6 October 1908, when Austria-Hungary announced the annexation of Bosnia and Herzegovina.
 Many people of Bosnia and Herzegovina were dissatisfied with the events, particularly Serbs who remained in feudal obligations to their Muslim landlords.
 To prevent their uprising, Austria-Hungary undertook repressive measures against Serb population, conducted by Schutzkorps.
 Schutzkorps were organized in eleven battalions of volunteers.
 In Herzegovina, the Schutzkorps avoided taking overly harsh measures against Serb populations near the border of Montenegro to avoid provoking its reaction.
 Since Gacko and Nevesinje are not near the border, its Serb population was subjected to terror from the Schutzkorps.
 At the end of October 1908, Serbs of Gacko reported to the government in Sarajevo about the Schutzkorps' terror, but no action was taken to investigate their reports.

 After the outbreak of the First Balkan War in 1912, anti-Serb sentiment increased in the Austro-Hungarian administration in Bosnia and Herzegovina.
 Oskar Potiorek, governor of Bosnia and Herzegovina, closed many Serb societies and significantly contributed to the anti-Serb mood before the outbreak of World War I. The Government's plans to mobilize Croats and Muslims into Schutzkorps units in case of the war against Serbia were revealed in December 1912 in Banja Luka and caused protests among its Serb population.
 The idea to revive volunteer units was not implemented.

 The Schutzkorps was re-established on Potiorek's orders following the assassination.
-The leaders of the Pure Party of Rights in Zagreb played an important role in its establishment.
+The leaders of the Frankists in Zagreb played an important role in its establishment.
 The Austro-Hungarians granted the Schutzkorps "full powers to deal with the Serbian population."
 Its members were primarily Bosnian Muslims.
 Bosnia and Herzegovina's Muslim inhabitants, with the exception of those who identified as Serbs, were generally pro-Habsburg.
 The Austro-Hungarians rarely questioned their loyalty.
 Croats also served within the ranks of the Schutzkorps, as did some Serbs.
 The militia's Serb members were motivated to join it because it precluded them from being sent to the frontlines.
 The decision to recruit primarily amongst Bosnian Muslims and Croats was part of deliberate divide-and-rule strategy employed by the Austro-Hungarians, the historian Aviel Roshwald writes.
 Initially, the militia consisted of around 11,000 men and 1,600 veterans.
 It increased in size over the course of the war, eventually numbering 20,000 members.
 The Austro-Hungarian authorities believed that the Serbs of Herzegovina were the most likely to launch an anti-Habsburg rebellion.
 Thus, about 5,000 members of the Schutzkorps, or about 45 percent of its initial manpower, were stationed in the region.
 Three-thousand of these were stationed in eastern Herzegovina.